Ornate butterflyfish

 The ornate butterflyfish (Chaetodon ornatissimus), or clown butterflyfish is a species of marine ray-finned fish, a butterflyfish in the family Chaetodontidae.

 The ornate butterflyfish is a close relative of the mailed butterflyfish (C. reticulatus) and the scrawled butterflyfish (C. meyeri).
 Together they make up the subgenus called "Citharoedus", but as this name had already been used for the mollusk genus when it was given to the fish, it is not valid.
 They are probably quite close to the subgenus Corallochaetodon, which contains the Melon Butterflyfish (C. trifasciatus).
 Like these, they might be separated into Megaprotodon if the genus Chaetodon is split up.

 Morphology

 Chaetodon ornatissimus is most easily identified by its color pattern, which helps protect it from predators.
 Ornate butterflyfish have white bodies with orange to orange-brown oblique bands.
 They also have two yellow-edged black bars on their head: one runs across the eyes and the other is on the snout, and the tail has two black bars.
-The size of the ornate butterflyfish ranges from 13–18 cm total length (mean +/- SD = 16.2 +/- 1.4 cm) and pair members are nearly always indistinguishable based on size.
+The size of the ornate butterflyfish ranges from 13 to 18 cm total length (mean +/- SD = 16.2 +/- 1.4 cm) and pair members are nearly always indistinguishable based on size.